tuobangli/author_ber6/README.md

-book a meeting with the dean,
+book a meeting with the ya,